lucasm/lucasm/README.md

 ## 👋🏻 Hello there!
 - 👨🏼‍💻 I'm a Senior Software Engineer from Brazil
-- ✍🏻 I write a [Blog](https://dev.to/lucasm) and translate [MDN Web Docs](https://github.com/mdn/)
 - 🤍 I build digital products wth focus on Frontend, Web Standards, APIs, Cloud and AI
-- 😼 Fun facts: I'm a very active person, who loves travel, Computer Science and was born in the Amazon rainforest!
+- 😼 Fun facts: I was born in the Amazon rainforest and loves Computer Science!
+- ✍🏻 I write on [DEV](https://dev.to/lucasm), mentorship on [Patreon](https://patreon.com/lucasm) and translate on [MDN Web Docs](https://github.com/mdn/) to help developers

 ## Follow me